Establish Asana conventions

 - The Project Owner will receive reminder tasks to update the project status each week.

-We recommend committing to using Conversations for all internal team communication instead of email.
+We recommend committing to using Messages for all internal team communication instead of email.
 Gently remind your teammates to use Asana instead of email when necessary.

 Using email notifications

-We suggest keeping email notifications on until you and your teammates use Asana every day.
-This decision can be left up to each teammate individually.
+We suggest keeping email notifications on until you and your teammates are accustomed to checking Asana often.
+You can turn them on and off in My Settings.

 Reinforcing your conventions